Jeffreyg2240/Independent-Study-Java/entries/Entry_6.md

 ### Week 6:
 During we 6 our group decided that we needed to take a stand to what game we are making.
 After 3 days of bickering, we settled in programming a variation of “bomber-man”.
 We haven’t assigned roles yet, although we really need to since this is already over two-thirds of the way into the 9-week independent study.
 <br>
-Here are the beginnings of our pseudocode.
+Here are the beginnings of our pseudocode.<br>
 <img src = "https://raw.githubusercontent.com/Jeffreyg2240/Independent-Study-Java/master/images/psu1.JPG">
 <img src = "https://raw.githubusercontent.com/Jeffreyg2240/Independent-Study-Java/master/images/psu2.JPG">
 <br><br>